Link your Outlook, Hotmail, or Microsoft 365 account to SwarmMarshal

 Authentication · Allow public client flows

 On the new app's page, open Authentication from the left menu.
-Scroll to
+On the

-Advanced settings, find Allow public client flows, and switch it
+Settings tab, find Allow public client flows and set it to

 Step 5